 This ball targets the low-mid handicap players used to premium balls If you are looking for performance and the tour feel and have a slower golf swing then this ball might suit you.
 The Spin on this ball is rated as High.

 The Tour B RX is made with 338 dimples with a new dual dimple in each dimple design.
 It’s also a 3 piece ball with Urethane Cover.
 The unique core composition gives this ball an increase in speed and because the dimple design improves aerodynamics.

-Choose the Wilson Staff FG Tour ball that received a gold award from the Golf Digest’s Hot list.
+Choose the Wilson Staff Triad ball that been listed on Golf Digest’s Hot list.
 Wow, that speaks for itself.
-This is by far the one of the softest ball out there.
-Even with the putter the softball comes in handy.
+This is by far one of the balls out there with the highest MOI.

-If you need to increase your spin then this is the ball to try.
-For the lowest compression tour ball available this ball is a 4 piece ball covered with a Urethane Cover with 362 dimples.
+If you need to increase your spin, this is the ball to try.
+For the lowest compression tour ball available this ball is a 4-piece ball covered with a Urethane Cover with 362 dimples.
 The spin of this ball was rated as High.
-For the core, Wilson settled on a soft rubber rich technology to improve the tour feel.
+Wilson settled on a soft rubber-rich technology for the core to improve the tour feel.

 The Maxfli Tour golf ball gets an overall grade of 85%.
 This is above average and pure outstanding.
 The balls were found to be near perfect consistent size and weight.
 This ball takes the game to another level when it comes to flight and accuracy.
 Although it still depends on the golfer.
 Don’t expect to now all of a sudden play like a pro because you bought one of the best balls out there.

 The Maxfli Tour golf ball belongs in a league of its own for being one of the most consistent balls out there in the market.
 For the golfer looking to save money during these tough times, the Maxfli Tour is an exceptional offering.

 With zero bad balls in the mix, the “True Price” of them means you’re getting exactly what you pay for your dollar.